MosukaSan/Triangle-Maker/README.md

 # Triangle-Maker ⌨️
-Creates a triangle based on the lenght of the base. 🔺
+Creates an equilateral triangle based on the lenght of the base. 🔺

 # Made in:
 [![My Skills](https://skillicons.dev/icons?i=py)](https://skillicons.dev)